ArbiterMob/FluidSimulationCuda/README.md

 # FluidSimulationCuda
-A Fluid Simulation that solves numerically the Navier-Stokes equationse
+A Fluid Simulation that numerically solves the Navier-Stokes equations